 The case of the Mississppi school district which cancelled a prom because a lesbian student wanted to bring her girlfriend hit a courtroom Monday.

-The American Civil Liberties Union is suing in U.S. District Court to force the Itawamba County school district to sponsor the prom and allow Constance McMillen to escort her girlfriend and wear a tuxedo.
+The U.S. District Court to force the Itawamba County school district to sponsor the prom and allow Constance McMillen to escort her girlfriend and wear a tuxedo.is suing in

 School officials told the judge there were issues with the prom even before McMillen approached them.
 Schools Superintendent Teresa McNeece and school board Chairman Eddie Hood testified that they had discussed not sponsoring the prom even before McMillen challenged a rule that prohibits same-sex dates.
 They said they had concerns about liability problems, including possible use of alcohol and drugs at a school-sponsored event.

 But they also said they decided to call off the April 2 prom at Itawamba Agricultural High School because McMillen's challenge to the rules had caused disruptions.

 "We were being hounded every day.
 Our students were being hounded," McNeece said.
 "We were having a tough time of any bell-to-bell instruction."